 - Facilities on the beach

-- Best places to see near Elafonisi beach, Crete
+- Best places to see near the beach of Elafonisi

 If you are visiting the area of Chania, in Crete, you need to check this super complete guide to visiting the pink sand beach of Elafonisi, in the south of the island.